 Squarespace or Wordpress?: Home Contractor's Guide to the Best Website Platform

 Spoiler alert: Squarespace wins, hands down.
-There is a ton of misinformation about where your website should live- including platforms like Wordpress.
-So to help get our home improvement contractors up to speed on what is best for them in terms of design, responsiveness, style options, seo friendliness, and more, we are breaking down the difference between Wordpress and Squarespace.
+There is a ton of misinformation about where your website should live — including platforms like WordPress.
+So to help get design/build contractors up to speed on what is best for them in terms of design, responsiveness, style options, SEO friendliness, and more, we are breaking down the difference between WordPress and Squarespace.

 First, let's get something straight: 100% custom code sites aren't necessary anymore